Avi8010/Placement_Predictor/README.md

 ---
 ## Overview:
 <p>The Online Placement Prediction System, where student can estimate their chances of securing on-campus placements, considering several parameters such as Stream, CGPA, Internship, Backlogs and more.
 Students can estimate their results within few clicks by submitting short form.
 The website usage the machine learning model to analyze the input parameters.
+The dataset downloaded from the www.Kaggle.com for testing.
 </p>

 ## Features: